-Brachycephalic obstructive airway syndrome (BOAS) is a respiratory disorder of dog breeds with short muzzles and skulls.
-Selective breeding for extreme brachycephaly has led to deformities in the upper airway tract of these dogs, as the soft tissues have not reduced enough in proportion with the length of the skull.
+Brachycephalic obstructive airway syndrome (BOAS) is a respiratory condition found in dogs with short muzzles and skulls.
+Due to selective breeding for extreme brachycephaly, these dogs may have deformities in their upper airway tract, as the soft tissues have not reduced enough in proportion to the length of their skull.

 Symptoms of BOAS

 BOAS causes distinct symptoms like noisy, labored breathing, heat and exercise intolerance, sleep apnea, and gastrointestinal problems such as vomiting and regurgitation.
 Also, dogs with BOAS take longer to recover from intense exercise and sometimes faint due to their inability to breathe freely.
 Also, more severely affected dogs may sleep with a toy between their teeth to keep their mouth open for easier breathing or sleep upright to keep their airways open.
 In the worst cases, BOAS leads to cyanosis, collapse, and death, according to one study.
 Symptoms of BOAS progress with age and become severe by 12 months, according to another study.